pedlefsen/hiv-founder-id/README.postprocessing.txt

 ## Note that for our purposes here in #1 and #2, postProcessIdentifyFounders.sh takes the same argument repeated three times: the processed_lists dir.
 For #0 the args are different, though.

-## SEE BELOW WHERE WE CLEAN THE LISTS TOO
+## SEE ABOVE WHERE WE CLEAN THE LISTS TOO

 ### 0) Results with no filtering.
 ./postProcessIdentifyFounders.sh /fh/fast/edlefsen_p/bakeoff/gold_standard/rv217/nflg/ /fh/fast/edlefsen_p/bakeoff/analysis_sequences/raw_edited_20160216/nflg_copy_20160222/1m/ /fh/fast/edlefsen_p/bakeoff_analysis_results/raw_edited_20160216/nflg_copy_20160222/1m/ 1